dc0820/Google-Cybersecurity/README.md

 ## About Me

 I am a passionate and dedicated cybersecurity professional with a strong background in securing digital assets and mitigating online threats.
-With [X years] of experience in the industry, I have successfully implemented robust security measures to safeguard sensitive information and ensure the integrity of systems.
+With [6 years] of experience, I have successfully implemented robust security measures to safeguard sensitive information and ensure the integrity of systems.

 ## Expertise